bertrandmartinez/plot_cross_sections/README.md

 Here are the steps to use this project:

-1. **1:** Identify the article you are interested in and go to folder
+1. Identify the article you are interested in and go to folder
-2. **2:** Identify the figure you would like to reproduce and open the notebook (called figure_x.ipynb)
+2. Identify the figure you would like to reproduce and open the notebook (called figure_x.ipynb)
-3. **3:** Run the notebook and observe the result
+3. Run the notebook and observe the result
-4. **4:** Feel free to change the physical parameters
+4. Feel free to change the physical parameters

-Navigate to the notebook, execute it and observe the figure